Margaret Emerson

 Margaret Emerson (died 2 January 1960) was an American socialite and heiress, best known as the second wife and widow of millionaire Alfred G. Vanderbilt Sr. and daughter of the self-made millionaire and Bromo-Seltzer inventor Isaac Edward Emerson.

 Early life

 Margaret Emerson was born to Isaac Edward Emerson, a Baltimore drugstore clerk who built a multi-million dollar fortune from his Emerson Drug Company and formulated the popular antacid Bromo-Seltzer.

 Marriages and family

-Emerson was married four times, and had three children:

-With her second husband Alfred Gwynne Vanderbilt: